relvacode/pipe/README.md

 ### Pipes

-A pipe can either be a built-in native pipe, or fallback to a program or shell call on the system.
+A pipe can either be a built-in native pipe, or fallback to a program on the system.

 To join the output of one pipe to the input of the next use `::`.

-The first pipe in a pipeline is given a `stdin` object and all outputs of the last pipe are echoed to `stdout`.
+The first pipe in the series is given a `stdin` object and all outputs of the last pipe are echoed to `stdout`.

 ### Context and Tagging